netdata/learn/docs/cloud/Beta Architecture/new-architecture.md

 title: Test the New Cloud Architecture
 description: >-
   Would you like to be the first to try our new architecture and provide feedback?
-  This guide will help you sign up for our beta testing group.
+  If so, this guide will help you sign up for our beta testing group.
 custom_edit_url: null
 ---